google/codeworld/web/help/GuideUnit1.md

 name = "Guiseppe"
 ~~~~~

-This code says that your program is a drawing of a nametag, a nametag
+This code says that your program is a drawing of a nametag, that a nametag
-contains lettering of the name, and the name is "Guiseppe".
-So "Guiseppe"
+contains lettering of the name, and that the name is "Guiseppe".
+So
-is written on the name tag.
+"Guiseppe" is written on the name tag.

 !!!
 Warning
     Don't put quotes around a variable!